antlafarge/jdownloader/README.md

 ## Setup

 - Go to [my.jdownloader.org](https://my.jdownloader.org) and create an account.
-- If you want to run the image as an unprivileged user, check the permissions of the files and directories you mount as volumes, and use the `user` parameter
+- If you want to run the image as an unprivileged user, check the permissions of the directories you mount as volumes, and use the `user` parameter
     - Create the downloads directory : `mkdir /path/to/downloads`
     - Setup the user and group owners : `sudo chown -R 1000:100 /path/to/downloads`
         - You can get your User ID (UID) by using : `id -u`